JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 - 🏗️ [EEZ-Studio](https://github.com/eez-open/studio)

 ## 🛣️ Roadmap

 These are my up coming project goals:

 - __Support More Waveshare Boards__ - This should be relatively easy as the underlying code uses the esp_lcd code.
 - __Support For Squareline Studios__ - This should also be relatively easy as the files and folder structure are basically identical from both tools
 - __Easy Config Peripherals__ - I would like to set up a quick easy way to enable and init the peripherals as you need them with a quick define or simple config file
 - __More To Come__ - I am always thinking of ways to make this better and am open to contributions!

+## 🛣️ Licensing

+The [source code](https://files.waveshare.com/wiki/ESP32-S3-Touch-LCD-7/ESP32-S3-Touch-LCD-7-Demo.zip)(Direct Download) from wavesource is licensed under GPL.
+The code we are importing from EEZ-Studio is GPL3.
+As most of this project is based on code provided from these two sources i believe this project needs to be GPL3 in order to be compliant, and I have included the required LICENSE file.

+However, `import_eez_ui.py` was not based on previous projects.
+As such, I would like to release this script under MIT licenscing.
+I honestly dont know the proper way to set that up in the project so some pointers would be great!

+If you notice any licensce problems, open an issue.
+It will be addressed ASAP.

 ## 🤝 Contributing